D7Torres/epic-react-notes/testing-react-apps.md

 [Testing-Playground](https://testing-playground.com) Check which RTL queries are best to get elements in this sandbox.
 Even better, there's a Chrome extension.

-Use `userEvent` instead of `fireEvent` to do what the user would do.
+Use RTL's `userEvent` instead of `fireEvent` to do what the user would do.
 For example, if the user click, a lot of events will happen: mouseOver, mouseDown, mouseUp, click, ... `userEvent` takes care to replicate all this when you do `await userEvent.click()`.
 It returns promises so remember to use `await`.